 EQUITY INVESTMENT OBJECTIVES TARGET RETURNS Civic Financial Services Ltd Civic Financial Services was initially established as an insurance vehicle for local authorities.
 The company now provides financial services, the Super Easy and Super Easy Klwi Saver superannuation schemes.
 We hold 65,584 shares.
 We are a minority shareholder.
 We initially invested in Civic Financial Services Ltd through Riskpool and LAPP schemes to provide disaster recovery, and public and professional indemnity insurance.
 We now use commercial brokers.
 These shares are not tradable and we are unlikely to purchase further shares.
 Civic Financial Services Ltd has now withdrawn from the insurance market.
 Waimea Community Dam CCO 'Waimea Water Ltd' The Company will own and operate the proposed Waimea Community Dam, on a cost recovery basis.
 The proposed Equity Investment is \$33.78m (including \$7.00 million from the Freshwater Improvement Fund).
 We will hold a minimum of 51% of the voting shares at all times, and appoint four of the seven directors on the Board.
 Our objective in investing in the dam joint venture is to provide the most costeffective solution to the need to augment the Waimea water supply.
 There is no targeted return on this investment.
 The Company will be operated on a breakeven basis only.
 There will be no dividends paid to shareholders.
-Nelson Bays Heritage Trust Nelson Bays Heritage Trust This investment into the regional museum of Nelson- There is no targeted return on this investment.
-The Trust will manages the Nelson Provincial Tasman, is to support and care be operated on a breakeven Museum in Nelson.
-The for our taonga and heritage basis only.
-There will be no 2019/2020 net assets of the collections. dividends paid to company were \$9.667 million. shareholders.
+Nelson Bays Heritage Trust Nelson Bays Heritage Trust manages the Nelson Provincial Museum in Nelson.
+The 2019/2020 net assets of the company were \$9.667 million.
+This investment into the regional museum of Nelson-Tasman, is to support and care for our taonga and heritage collections.
+There is no targeted return on this investment.
+The Trust will be operated on a breakeven basis only.
+There will be no dividends paid to shareholders.